MihaiBlebea/mihaiblebea-content/go_concurrent_quiz_game.md

 Notice how we are left with just 30 lines of code in our main file, and I am sure we could go even lower then that...

-If you want to see the complete code, please check the <a href="https://github.com/MihaiBlebea/go-quiz" taget="_blank">Github repo link here</a>.
+If you want to see the complete code, please check the [Github repo link here](https://github.com/MihaiBlebea/go-quiz).

 Let me know if you have any suggestions in the comments section below.